emdash/udlang/README.md

 ```

-### Processing Structured Data
+### Normalizing Structured Data

-This example converts an array of point-like records to a record of
+This example converts an array of records to a record of arrays (normalizing the output as float):
-arrays, i.e this `[{x: 0, y: 1}, {x: -1, y: 7}]`, becomes `{x: [0.0,
+ - `[{x: 0, y: 1, z: 2}, {x: -1, y: 7, z: 3}]`, becomes
--1.1], y: [1.0, 7.0], z:[0.0, 0.0]}`.
+ -  `{x: [0.0, -1.1], y: [1.0, 7.0], z:[2.0, 3.0]}`.

 ```
 version 0.1-pre_mvp;
-script "Convert a list of points to a record of parallel arrays";
+script "Normalize list points to parallel coordinate arrays";

-// A point is a map with numeric keys type Point: {
+// We can define type aliases, like so... type Point: {
   x: I32 | F32;
   y: I32 | F32;
   z: I32 | F32;
 };

-// Input is a list of Points.
+// The input is an array of Point. input [Point];
-input [Point];

-// Output is a record with parallel arrays. output {
+// The output is a record with parallel arrays. output {
   x: [F32];
   y: [F32];
   z: [F32];
 };

+// Define a helper used below. func helper(item) {item.z}

-// Construct output record and write it to the output. out {
+// Construct and emit the output. out {
-  // $.x is a partial function, short-hand for: `(p) => {p.x}`
-  x: in.map($.x as F32),
+  // udlang relies on comprehensions and recursion.
+  // The following array comprehensions are equivalent.
+  x: [in | (item) => item.x as F32], // Explicit lambda
-  y: in.map($.y as F32),
+  y: [in | $.y as F32],              // Partial expression
-  z: in.map($.z as F32)
+  z: [in | helper],                  // Bound function value.
 };

 ```

 ### HTML Templating ###

 Let's imagine that we are writing a todo-list web-application.
-As part
-of this, we want to convert a JSON payload received from a web service
-into legible HTML.
+As part of this, we want to convert a JSON into legible HTML.

 ```
 {